cdenq/fda-food-violation-score-predictor/README.md

 - whether the cuisine was ethnic (client paramaters)
 - whether the cuisine was asian (client paramaters)

-Specific details are found in the `eda.ipynb` development file, located in `code/dev`.
+Specific details are found in the `eda.ipynb` development file, located in `dev/`.
 See <a href="#started-directory">Directory</a> for how to locate this file.

-NOTE: The raw data files were not pushed to this repo for security reasons.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="process-eda"></a>
 ## EDA

-At a high level, EDA was performed to check the data quality, repair any data deficiences, feature engineer new data, and properly format it for modeling.
+At a high level, EDA was performed to check the data quality, understand data shape, and properly inform potential feature engineering.

-Outliers and multicollinearity were checked, as well, which in cases where violated, prompted specialized scaling and data engineering.
+Outliers and multicollinearity were also checked, and in cases where violated, prompted tune-ups in the form of scaling, dropping, and combining data.

 For example, the graph below shows the presence of outliers in the `inspection_duration` variable.
 This type of EDA prompted the use of robust scaling, which is effective at reducing outlier impact without directly removing them from the dataset.

 <img src="outputs/eda_outputs/boxplot_inspection_duration.png">

-Specific details are found in the `eda.ipynb` development file, located in `code/dev`.
+Specific details are found in the `eda.ipynb` development file, located in `dev/`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>